As well as core benefits of union membership there's a range of discounts and services at preferential rates through Prospect Plus

 Hearing healthcare discounts with Harley Street Hearing.
 Their audiologists offer advice and support on a range of hearing issues including hearing conservation.
 They also provide a hearing therapy service for those living with tinnitus.

 BECTU offers its freelance members access to a group policy which runs from 1 May - 30 April each year.
-Cover is available to members up to date with their subscriptions for £30 (1 May 2016 - 30 April 2017) for the whole or part year.
-The fee rises to £31 from 1 May 2017 - 30 April 2018.
+Cover is available to members up to date with their subscriptions for £31.50 from 1 May 2018 - 30 April 2019, for the whole or part year.
 More information about the terms of the cover is available here.

 BECTU does not find work for members, however the following assistance is available:

 Crewbus is BECTU's online directory for freelance members; the directory had two sections, one for film and television, the other for theatre and live events.
 Freelance members will be routed to one of the two sections depending on their branch membership.
 Employers can search for crew and save their searches.

 Early Bird is a free monthly listing of upcoming productions produced for freelance members.
 The listing covers independent productions and feature films.
 Registered members receive an email alert when the latest issue is published on this site.

 Employment matters: comprehensive service on all legal matters arising from employment including breach of contract, discrimination, unfair dismissal, equal pay, working time, monies owed, and redundancy.
 Advice and, where appropriate, full representation in legal proceedings.